-Provides students with information and resources to facilitate a smooth transfer to four-year colleges and universities.
-Topics include UC/CSU applications, major and general education requirements, financial aid/scholarships, personalized student education plans and analysis of factors involved in the selection of transfer schools.
+Introduces students to information and resources in order to facilitate a smooth transfer to four-year colleges and universities.
+Topics include transfer applications, major and general education requirements, financial aid/scholarships, private and out of state options, and analysis of factors involved in the selection of transfer schools.